Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_NTW/05_IP addressing.md

 ### Overcome challenges
 The easiest way to find your public IP address is by asking a website, since that website sees your public IP address and can tell it to you.
 I userd the site ip4.me.
 It’s quick, ad-free, and will show your IPv4 address.
 You can Also acces the routers administration page.
-ALso on your mobile you can seach a website for your public IP.
+ALso on your mobile you can search a website for your public IP.
 The laptop and mobile will show the same public IP address, with NAT all these devices (with private IP address) will acces the internet.

 The devices have different private IP addresses, so they can communicate with each other on the same network.
 I manually changed the private ip address on my mobile to the same Ip address of my laptop to show this will not work.
 The mobile has no connection because devices can't have the same ip addresses.
 See results.

-When manually changing the private ip address of the mobile to an address outside the network will also disconnect, see results,
+When manually changing the private ip address of the mobile to an address outside the network it will also disconnect, see results,
 because the IP addresses should be on the same network to be able to communicate with each other.